akasparm/Position-kinematics/readme.md

 		2. Then, it calculates the homogenous matrix by multiplying the transformation matrices and displays it according to different configurations mentioned in the report.

 ###	Notes:
+		1. Calculations and results are shown in the pdf.
-		1. For showing the super and subscript, Unicodes are used.
+		2. For showing the super and subscript, Unicodes are used.